TradeIdeasPhilip/better-terminal/README.md

 The history should be available in a small window next to the main window.
 It should be linked to the main window.
-Certainly every time I type a new line it shouold be added to history.
+Certainly every time I type a new line it should be added to history.
 And as I type the history window can try to guess what I want to see.

-But I should be able to take over the history window, seperate from the main window.
+But I should be able to take over the history window, separate from the main window.
 Maybe I want to search for something specific.
 By default the command history might look for completions for what I've been typing.
 But I can go into the history window and change the query.